 The temporomandibular joints connect the jaw (mandible) to the skull.
-It is the most active joint in the body of the horse moving on average 25,000 times per day – or 9 million chews per year.
-It has evolved over the evolution of the horse to be a very sturdy yet flexible joint.
+It is the most active joint in the horse’s body, moving on average 25,000 times per day – or 9 million chews per year.
+It has evolved over the horse’s evolution to be a sturdy yet flexible joint.

-The TM joints are often defined by horse owners as a condition rather than a joint.
-My horse has “TMJ” is describing a syndrome that may not involve the joint at all.
+Horse owners often define the TM joints as a condition rather than a joint.
+For example, my horse has “TMJ,” which describes a syndrome that may not involve the joint.
 Rather, the connective tissues may give rise to pain.
 But is this true?
 Could there be pain located elsewhere that is causing a secondary discomfort in the general area of these joints?

-This podcast discusses my experience with tens of thousands of horses and discusses what I have found in my observations and I compare this to what others say about “TMJ” in horses.
+This podcast discusses my experience with tens of thousands of horses and what I have found in my observations, and I compare this to what others say about “TMJ” in horses.